pudly/schmopera-hugo/content/articles/atgs-opera-pubs-it-can-all-get-a-bit-wild.md

 ---
-title: "AtG's Opera Pubs: "It can all get a bit wild.""
+title: "AtG&#039;s Opera Pubs: &quot;It can all get a bit wild.&quot;"
 ---

 Exciting announcements seem to be the norm at [Against the Grain Theatre](/scene/companies/against-the-grain-theatre/), and so far, they're on schedule for their 2016/17.